-Great partnership working to repair popular Box Hill steps
+Great countryside partnership working to repair well-used Box Hill steps

 The steps up to the summit of Box Hill are an iconic feature of the North Downs Way National Trail and so well-used by walkers generally that they were beginning to look in need of repair or replacement.